tastejs/todomvc/tests/README.md

 ## Todo

 - [ ] Complete the test implementation (27 out of 28 are now complete).
 The only test that I am struggling with is to test that the delete button becomes visible on hover.
-- [ ] Find a more elegant solution for TodoMVC apps that use RequireJS, currently there is a short 'sleep' statement in order to give the browser time to load dependencies.
-Yuck!
-- [ ] Run JSHint over my code ;-)
 - [ ] Make it work with PhantomJS.
 In practice, Phantom is only a little bit faster, but it should work.
 Currently there are a few Phantom specific failures.
 - [ ] Allow testing of apps that require a server (see: https://github.com/tastejs/todomvc/pull/821/files#r9377070)